Real Time Computer Systems 3 ENG3043

 To illustrate the problems encountered in real-time systems and show how these difficulties are tackled we will study the following topics :

-■ ARM Cortex M series and 8086/Pentium processor-based architectures as examples of real-time systems.
+■ ARM Cortex M series processor-based architecture as examples of real-time systems.

 ■ Programming in assembly language and high-level language, C / C++.

 ■ Interfacing with peripherals - parallel I/O and serial data transmission.
 Bus systems.